prathamesh-sonpatki/golang-challenge/_posts/2015-04-18-go-challenge3.md

 Your mission, should you accept it, is to write a photo-mosaic generating web application that:

-* Allows the user to log in (can be your own database or log in through a third party like GitHub or Twitter or Facebook, through OAuth2)
-* Allows the user to connect to one or more photo-sharing sites like Instagram or Flickr or Facebook Photos (or any photo-sharing site of your choice)
 * Allows the user to upload a target picture, which is the picture that will be made into a photo-mosaic
+* Allows the user to connect to one or more photo-sharing sites like Instagram or Flickr or Facebook Photos (or any photo-sharing site of your choice) to get tile pictures.
+Your user doesn't necessarily need to log in, you can use the image search APIs to get the tile pictures
-* Allows the user to use a particular album (or all albums) or use a theme (for e.g. use only pictures with cats in it) to filter out a set of tile pictures
+* Allows the user to use a search filter (for e.g. use only pictures with cats in it) to filter out a set of tile pictures
 * Generates a photo-mosaic of the target picture using the tile pictures

+##### Bonus goals (optional, not part of the challenge)

+Add features to your web application to:

+* Allow the user to log in (can be your own database or log in through a third party like GitHub or Twitter or Facebook, through OAuth2)
-* Allows the user to save the photo-mosaic, either on the site or upload it back to the photo-sharing site
+* Allow the user to save the photo-mosaic, either on the site or upload it back to the photo-sharing site

 ##### Requirements of the challenge